 We'll learn from artists as diverse as Norman Rockwell, Ray Bradbury, Woody Allen, Twyla Tharp, the Pixar team, Kurt Vonnegut, and many others as we find ways to explore our creativity and also put that creativity to practical work in our stories and storytelling.
 We'll work individually and in groups, offering encouragement, suggestions, and a few surprises along the way!

-Exit Stage Left: Acting Secrets for Storytellers for all experience levels and any size group
+for all experience levels and any size group;

 Is there someplace where you're "stuck" in your storytelling work?
 Is there something in your storytelling adventure that seems "impossible"?
 Whether you're a relatively new teller, or have lots of storytelling experience, there's probably some part of a story, or some aspect of your storytelling work, that has you stumped.
 Bring it to this hands-on workshop!

 At this have-it-your-way session, you decide what you want to work on ... plus, you'll hear what seems "impossible" to someone else, and learn from that, too.
 If there's nothing "impossible" for you right now in your storytelling, then just bring along a section of a story or a story idea you're working on to share with the group -- not for critique, but to give you the opportunity to work on it in a casual, supportive, encouraging setting.

 Every Picture Tells a Story: Norman Rockwell as Storyteller